 If the gas train has not been factory assembled, the components should be assembled as indicated on the gas piping schematic furnished with the burner.
 The section between the two manual shutoff valves is mounted securely to the base rail on the side of the vessel.
-A drip leg should be provided upstream of the first valve to collect moisture or contaminates.
-Some general considerations for this installation are:
+A drip leg should be provided upstream of the first manual valve to collect any moisture or contaminates.

-- a.
-Piping to the burner must be sized to provide gas at the pressure and volume indicated on the order. - b.
-Gas piping should be installed according to local regulations and applicable insurance requirements. - c.
-The gas pressure regulator requires a minimum straight length of pipe leading into and from the valve for proper operation.
-Some regulating valves require a downstream pressure tap that must be located a certain distance from the valve.
-These details are found in the job details provided with the burner. - d.
-The piping between the train and burner must be done in a way that will minimize the pressure drop.
-The pipe size should be the larger of the two connection points (on the train or the burner) and must use a minimum amount of elbows. - e.
-The gas piping should be cleaned to remove filings and other debris common in the construction process. - f.
+Some general considerations for this installation are: a.
+The piping to the burner must be sized to provide gas at the pressure and volume indicated on the order.b.
+The gas piping should be installed according to local regulations and any applicable insurance requirements.

+c.
+The gas pressure regulator usually requires a minimum straight length of pipe leading into and from the valve for proper operation.
+Also some regulating valves require a downstream pressure tap that must also be located at a certain dimension from the valve.
+These details are provided in the job specific details provided with the burner.

+d.
+The piping between the train and burner must be done in a manner that will minimize the pressure drop.
+The pipe size should be the larger of the two connection points (on the train or the burner connection) and must use a minimum amount of elbows.

+e.
+The gas piping should be cleaned to remove filings and other debris common in the construction process.

+f.
 The piping should be pressure tested with inert gas at two times normal operating pressure before use.